lindaprotocol/documentation-en/docs/introduction/overview.md

 bytecode: ByteCode from SimpleWebCompiler
 constructor: When deploy contract, this will be called.
 If is needed, write as constructor(uint256,string).
 If not, just write #
 params: The parameters of the constructor, use ',' to split, like  1, "test", if no constructor, just write #
-fee_limit: The TRX consumption limit for the deployment, unit is SUN(1 SUN = 10^-6 TRX)
+fee_limit: The LIND consumption limit for the deployment, unit is SUN(1 SUN = 10^-6 LIND)
 consume_user_resource_percent: Consume user's resource percentage.
 It should be an integer between [0, 100]. if 0, means it does not consume user's resource until the developer's resource has been used up
-value: The amount of TRX transfer to the contract when deploy
+value: The amount of LIND transfer to the contract when deploy
 library: If the contract contains library, you need to specify the library address

 # example